mindersec/minder/docs/docs/how-to/remediate-pullrequest.md

 i.e., Go, NPM, etc.

 If a repository does not have Dependabot enabled, Minder will create a pull request with the necessary configuration to enable it.
-Alongside the PR, Minder will also create a Security Advisory alert that will be present until the issue is resolved.
+Alongside the pull request, Minder will also create a Security Advisory alert that will be present until the issue is resolved.

 ## Limitations

 * The pull request auto remediation feature is only available for rule types that support it.
 * There's no support for creating pull requests that modify the content of existing files yet.
 * The created pull request should be closed manually if the issue is resolved through other means.
-The profile status and any related alerts will be updated/closed automatically though.
+The profile status and any related alerts will be updated/closed automatically.